aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Because of your melodic nature, the moonlight never misses an appointment.
+> 🥠 May you someday be carbon neutral.

-Last update: Sat Feb  7 05:33:38 2026
+Last update: Sun Feb  8 05:54:11 2026

 ### Let's play! 🎮